-In addition, I bring experience with many client questions and problems to my work with each individual client or couple.
-Familiar with a wide range of issues — including anxiety, ACOA, ADHD, PTSD, grief, depression, sexuality, sexual identity, acculturation, divorce, eating disorders and life transitions — I have provided psychotherapy services for over 15 years.
-I have worked with high school, undergraduate and graduate students, and individuals from many cultural backgrounds.
-My clients have had varied careers, e.g. they have been clinicians, teachers/professors, physicians, lawyers, corporate executives, private business persons, trade workers, mechanics, retail managers and clerks, exotic dancers.
-I work with individuals who have moved to the U.S.to live or attend school, individuals who are returning to the U.S. after living abroad, as well as individuals preparing to return to their home country after studying or working in the U.S. I work with individuals struggling with questions about sexuality or past sexual experiences.
-Thus, I will bring a rich experience with the complexity of many individual life journeys as a life coach to work with you.
+Thus, I bring experience with many client questions and problems to my work with each individual client.
+I consider myself a generalist who works with complex individuals within the context of relationships critical to life.
+Familiar with a wide range of issues — including anxiety, ACOA, ADHD, PTSD, grief, depression, suicidal feelings or self-harming coping strategies, sexuality, sexual identity, sexual abuse, acculturation, divorce, eating disorders and life transitions — I have provided psychotherapy services for over 20 years.
+I have worked with high school, undergraduate and graduate students, and individuals from many cultural, ethnic and religious backgrounds.
+My clients have worked in many different professions and jobs: they have been teachers/professors, physicians, psychotherapists, lawyers, corporate executives, IT professionals, managers, clerks, trade workers, mechanics, exotic dancers, police officers, as well as current or past members of the armed forces.
+I work with individuals who are living in the U.S.to live and/or attend school, individuals who are returning to the U.S. after living abroad, as well as individuals preparing to return to their home country after living in the U.S. Thus, I will bring a rich experience with the complexity of many individual life journeys to your work with me.

 Chicago Psychologist Office Directions